-Meets Expectations Notes: Meets, Needs, Exceeds Esports Knowledge Demonstrates understanding of the esports rules, strategies, teams, players, and game mechanics.
-Able to explain in terms that fits knowledge level of the intended audience.
-Accurate description of the action.
+Meets Expectations Notes: Meets, Needs, Exceeds Demonstrates understanding of the esports rules, strategies, teams, players, and game mechanics.
+Canada Able to explain in terms that fits knowledge level of the intended audience.
+Esports Knowledge Accurate description of the action.
 Frequently uses specificity to describe or analyze the action, player, or team.
 Demonstrates knowledge of the game through relevant commentary.
-Organization of Ideas The continuity and/or narrative of the product is clear and follows a logical progression.
-Each idea builds on the previous content/commentary.
-Game references and knowledge when shared is relevant to the moment and the intended audience.
-Commentary or analysis builds strong connections to previous content shared and the state of the game.
-Mechanics Content and language are clear and appropriate to make the product understandable to the audience. • Language used is complete in thought and, mostly, complete sentences (where appropriate). • Slang is minimal, except for appropriate gaming culture language. • Word choice is intentional and respectful.
-Voice & Tone Oral and recorded communications are professional, respectful, and engaging.
-Uses pitch and emotion intentionally to engage the audience (i.e excitement, serious, questioning, skeptical).
-Communication is clear and loud enough to understand without needing subtitles.
-Communication always maintains a respectful manner.
+Organization of The continuity and/or narrative of the product is clear and follows a logical progression.
+Ideas Each idea builds on the previous content/commentary.

 This content is under a 4.0 Creative Commons License by Dell Technologies and Advanced Learning Partners as Attribution-NonCommercial-ShareAlike 4.0 International.
-To provide free quality updates, a copy of any derivatives must be shared back to these authors at Professional\Learning@Dell.com
+To provide free quality updates, a copy of any derivatives must be shared back to these authors at Professional_Learning@Dell.com